mozilla/addons-server/docs/topics/api/overview.rst

   The requested locale is returned as ``none``, with the default_locale code under the ``_default`` key.
   See :ref:`v5 API translation behavior<api-overview-translations-v5>` for specification and examples. https://github.com/mozilla/addons-server/issues/16069
+* 2021-01-07: changed API behavior with all fields that could be affected by ``wrap_outgoing_links``.
+  Now the url is an object containing both the original url and the wrapped url.
+See :ref:`Outgoing Links <api-overview-outgoing>`.